southworks/powerbi-samples/README.md

 - [Further reading](#further-reading)
 - [License](#license)

-## Goals

-It is a good idea to provide a mission statement for your project, describe what the project wants to accomplish so that as more people join your project everyone can work in alignment.

-## Project Diagrams

-Insert any Diagram describing the project.
-Use software like [diagrams.net](https://www.diagrams.net/) to create it.

-## Getting Started

-Detailed instructions on how to install, configure, and get the project running.
-Alternatively, link to a separate [Getting Started](GETTING_STARTED.md) document.

 ## Contributing

 Contributions are welcomed!

 - [Contribution guidelines](CONTRIBUTING.md)
 - [Code of conduct guidelines](CODE_OF_CONDUCT.md)

-## Thank You!

-Acknowledgement for the dependencies used in the project.

-## Further reading

-Link to useful external documentation.

 ## License